-This guide will take you through the main cities in Sicily.
-It provides you with all the information you need.
+This guide will take you through the main cities in Sicily and provide all the information you need to decide where to go on your trip.

-Although the island is not too big different areas of Sicily are still quite different from each other.
+Although the island is not too big, the different areas are still quite distinct.
 And so are the main cities in Sicily too.

-I have divided the different areas of Sicily here in the following way: 1.)
+I have divided the different areas of Sicily in the following way: 1.)
 Palermo region 2.)
 Western Sicily 3.)
 Northern coast 4.)
 Eastern coast 5.)
 South-eastern corner 6.)
 Southern Sicily 7.)
 Central Sicily and 8.)
-Islands.
+The islands.

 See also:

 A good base for exploring cities in western Sicily is Trapani.
-It offers a wide range of services and good access to the area's attractions.
+It offers many services and good access to the area's attractions.

-San Vito lo Capo's beaches are among the most beautiful in the whole Sicily.
+San Vito lo Capo's beaches are among the most beautiful in the whole island.

 Trapani is also a short distance from the beautiful hill town of Erice and the Egadi Islands.

-Further west you will also find the enormous salt flats and the town of Marsala - with its famous wine.
+Further west, you will find the enormous salt flats and the town of Marsala, where you can visit the premises of the legendary Florio winery.

 For more info on Trapani and its surroundings, see my page on Western Sicily.

-The main destination on the northern coast is Cefalu.
+The leading destination on the northern coast is Cefalu.
 This ancient fishing village is now a popular beach resort.

-This church, built by the Norman king Roger II, reflects the golden age of Sicily a thousand years ago.
+This church, built by the Norman king Roger II, reflects the golden age in Sicily's long history, a thousand years ago.

-In summer, Cefalu is bustling with local beach life.
+Cefalu is bustling with beach life in summer and well into autumn.
 The party goes on until late at night near the beaches.

-For those looking for a quieter pace, there is plenty of space in the more remote beach areas.
-They're just as good.
+For those looking for a quieter pace, the more remote beach areas on the northern coast offer plenty of space and are just as good.

-A short distance inland there are beautiful hilltop villages. where the traditional way of life goes on regardless of the world's events.
+A short distance inland from Cefalu, there are beautiful hilltop villages where traditional life continues regardless of the modern world's events.

 Read more:

-The silhouette of Mount Etna dominates the eastern Sicily skyline.
-It is also one of the main attractions of the region.
+The silhouette of Mount Etna dominates the eastern Sicily skyline and is one of the region's main attractions.

 The main cities in Sicily here include Catania and Taormina.